Zhong-Lab-UCSD/BENG183/finalPaper/Grup25_Precision_Medicine/Precision_Medicine.md

 ## 5. Conclusion<a name="5"></a>

-In this paper, the process of precision medicine, starting from the deep phenotyping stage to the data analysis part, which comprised preprocessing, data mining, developing diagnostic, prognostic, and prediction models, was discussed.
+In this paper, the process of precision medicine, starting from the deep phenotyping stage to the data analysis, which comprised preprocessing, data mining, developing diagnostic, prognostic, and prediction models, was discussed.
 As seen in the previous section on the continual evolution of precision medicine with the repeated cycles of the above steps, precision medicine should be viewed as the continuous process of feedback loops rather than a steady-state with an end-point or a specific output from the research.
 In this context, tailored or stratified medicine resulting from new stratifications can be considered as a makeshift product of the process that will generate new data for the next cycle, thus further increasing the precision.

 Once again, the ultimate goal of precision medicine is the most effective treatment for the individual patient.
 To step closer to this goal, ongoing endeavors to be even more precise and individualistic, newly-gained scientific and clinical knowledge, and new data sources would be necessary.